Producer: Statistics Finland

 European Statistical System (ESS): Yes

 In the statistics on emissions into air by industry, emissions are presented according to the industrial classification used in national accounts.
 In this way, the data on emissions into air can be connected direct to various monetary variables of national accounts.
-There are 14 emission components in all, from carbon dioxide and nitrogen oxides to fine particles and chlorinated hydrocarbons.
+There are 14 emission components in all, from carbon dioxide and nitrogen oxides to fine particles and fluorinated greenhouse gases.

 Examination of emissions by industry is one of the most important elements of environmental accounts in the EU.
 The ultimate goal of environmental accounts is to describe the interaction between the environment and the economy by principally using the basic concepts and classifications of national accounts.